Brazilian Pepper Tree: An Illegal & Invasive Threat to Florida’s Most Pristine Properties

 If you enjoy the Brazilian pepper tree because of the nectar it provides for bees, consider planting a Firebush instead.

-And if you like the look of the Brazilian pepper tree, consider natives such as Dahoon Holly (ilex cassine) or Simpson’s Stopper aka twinberry (Myrcianthes fragrans).
+And if you like the look of the Brazilian pepper tree, consider natives such as Dahoon Holly (Ilex cassine) or Simpson’s Stopper, also known as twinberry (Myrcianthes fragrans).

 CALL US TODAY At 561-308-7604